Stock Market Crash: History, Causes, and What to Do When Markets Fall

 prev iconnext icon

-On March 13, 2026, Indian investors woke up to a bloodbath.
-The Sensex crashed 1,460 points in a single session, the Nifty 50 slipped below 23,150, and ₹9.5 lakh crore of investor wealth vanished — all in one day.
+On March 19, 2026, Indian investors witnessed the worst single-day crash in 22 months.
+The Sensex plunged 2,497 points in a single session, the Nifty 50 broke below 23,000 to close at 23,002, and ₹13 lakh crore of investor wealth was wiped out — all in one day.
 The trigger?
-A perfect storm of the US-Iran war, crude oil surging past $115 a barrel, and foreign investors dumping over ₹46,100 crore worth of Indian equities in just nine trading sessions.
+A perfect storm of the US-Iran war, crude oil surging past $112 a barrel, HDFC Bank's chairman resigning over ethics concerns, and foreign investors dumping over ₹88,180 crore worth of Indian equities in March alone.

 But here's the thing — this wasn't the first time.
-India's stock market has crashed multiple times over the past three decades, from the Harshad Mehta scam of 1992 to the COVID panic of 2020.
-And every single time, the market recovered and went on to make new highs.
+India's share market has crashed and fallen multiple times over the past three decades, from the Harshad Mehta scam of 1992 to the COVID panic of 2020.
+Every time the stock market falls, investors panic — and every single time, the market recovered and went on to make new highs.

-This guide covers everything you need to know about stock market crashes in India — what causes them, how bad they've been historically, what's happening right now in March 2026, and most importantly, what you should do when markets fall.
+This guide covers everything you need to know about stock market crashes and share market falls in India — why the stock market is falling today, what causes markets to crash, how bad past crashes have been, what's happening right now in March 2026 (including the HDFC Bank shock, the Iraq force majeure, and the rupee hitting 93.71), and most importantly, what you should do when the market is down.

 What Is a Stock Market Crash?

-A stock market crash is a sudden and sharp decline in stock prices across a significant section of the market.
+A stock market crash (also called a share market crash or market fall) is a sudden and sharp decline in stock prices across a significant section of the market.
+When the stock market falls 20% or more in a short period, it's classified as a crash.
 It typically happens over a few days or weeks and is driven by panic selling, where investors rush to exit their positions at the same time.

-But not every fall is a crash.
+But not every stock market fall is a crash — sometimes the market is just correcting.
 Here's how to tell the difference (also read our detailed guide on stock market corrections):

 Term Definition Typical Decline Duration